paulwexler/opinions/on_coding/README.md

   The passwords are encoded in a JSON dict as the value of the "password" key (using a case-insensitive match).

-This example is simple because there is no error handling.
+This example is simple because

+* There is no error handling.\
   The opening and management of the files will be handled by the pipeline of which this program will be a part.
+* The redactions can all be accomplished using Python's `re` module.

 The mainline needs to process stdin and stdout so it calls a `LineRedactor` instantiated with `sys.stdin` and `sys.stdout`.